Specialties

 Why Choose CALM Therapy for Self-Esteem Work

-• Focus on inherent worth rather than earned value.
-We don't work toward making you "better" so you can feel worthy.
+We do not work toward making you better so you can feel worthy.
 Instead, we help you remember and reconnect with worth that was always there, independent of your achievements, appearance, or others' approval.

-• Integration of insight and embodied practice.
-Self-worth isn't just an intellectual concept but something that needs to be felt and experienced.
+Self-worth is not just an intellectual concept but something that needs to be felt and experienced.
 We incorporate mindfulness, somatic awareness, and relational practices that help you embody a new sense of self.

-• Private-pay model allows treatment flexibility.
-Our fee-for-service structure enables us to tailor treatment based on what you actually need, rather than what insurance protocols require.
-This means we can spend the time necessary for your unique situation, use the most effective approaches for self-worth work, and adjust our methods as your needs change.
+Our fee-for-service structure enables us to tailor treatment based on what you actually need, using the most effective approaches for self-worth work and adjusting our methods as your needs change.